m04kA/mirea-shop/README.md

 our shawarma

 for start:

-1. pip3 install -r requirements.txt
+[//]: # (1. pip3 install -r requirements.txt)
+1. docker build -t mirea-shop .
-2. docker-compose up
+2. docker-compose up --build

 Now you have project by DB.